News and events

-We host a range of community events that involve Whajduk Noongar Elders,
+We host a range of community events for staff and students.

 The Centre’s 40th Anniversary Event